Binge Eating Disorder

 - feelings of disgust, depression, or guilt

-If you suspect your child has a problem with binge eating, call your doctor for advice and referrals to qualified mental health professionals who have experience treating eating disorders in kids.
+If your child might have a problem with binge eating, call your doctor for advice.
+The doctor can recommend mental health professionals who have experience treating eating disorders in kids and teens.

 Reassure your child that you’re there to help or just to listen.
-Having an eating disorder can be difficult to admit, and your child may not be ready to acknowledge having a problem.
-You also can encourage healthier eating habits by modeling your own positive relationship with food and exercise and by not using food as a reward.
+Encourage healthier eating habits by being a good role model in your relationship with food and exercise.
+Don’t use food as a reward.